Grilled beef ribs, sweet with a sassy sauce. Using indirect heat, this bbq beef ribs recipe becomes nice and tender in less than two hours.

 Baste the ribs occasionally with a basting sauce made with 1/4 cup of your BBQ sauce, 1/4 cup of beer or apple juice, 1/4 cup of vinegar and 1/4 cup of vegetable oil.
 Continue grilling, turning occasionally to prevent burning.
 Remove after 1-1/2 to 2 hours, or when tender.

-Coat with a thick layer of straight bbq sauce five minutes before removing your bbq beef ribs recipe from the grill.
+Coat the ribs with a thick layer of straight bbq sauce five minutes before removing them from the grill.